strangelove-ventures/cosmos-operator/README.md

 ### Roadmap

 Disclaimer: Strangelove has not committed to these enhancements.
 They represent ideas that may or may not come to fruition.
+Currently, is no timeline for any of these potential features.

 * Scheduled upgrades.
 Set a halt height and image version.
 The controller performs a rolling update with the new image version after the committed halt height.
+* Support configuration suitable for validator sentries.
+* Reliable, persistent peer support.
+* Support configuration suitable for seeds.
 * Quicker p2p discovery using private peers.
 * Advanced readiness probe behavior.
 (The tendermint rpc status endpoint is not always reliable.)
 * Automatic rollout for PVC resizing.
 (Currently human intervention required to restart pods after PVC resized.)